deamorim2/sdbs/EN-US/geometries.rst

   ----------------------------------------------------
    0101000020266900000000000026CF21410000008016315141

-Note that in addition to a text parameter with a geometry representation, we also have a numeric parameter providing the :term:`SRID` of the geometry.
+Note that in addition to a text parameter with a geometry representation, we also have a numeric parameter providing the SRID_ of the geometry.

-The following SQL query shows an example of `WKB` representation (the call to :command:`encode()` is required to convert the binary output into an ASCII form for printing):
+The following SQL query shows an example of WKB_ representation (the call to encode_() is required to convert the binary output into an ASCII form for printing):

 .. code-block:: sql